 Aircraft: Halifax mark II JD408

-Relatives Notified & Address: Son of Benjamin William & Ethel Eliza Bays; husband of Bessie Florence Bays, of Ipswich.
+Relatives Notified & Address: Eldest son of Benjamin William & Ethel Eliza Bays, of Broomhill Road, Ipswich; husband of Bessie Florence Bays, of Ipswich.

 1911 Victoria Street, Chatteris, Cambridgeshire.